e-n-f/the-c-programming-language/README.md

 that this is counter to the usual behavior of main's return value.
 I return the expected !boolean instead.

+I'm also just going to use `fgetws` instead of `readline` because it's stupid to duplicate a standard library function for no reason.
+Since I am using `stderr` I think it's OK to say `stdin` too.

 * [5.10-find.c](5.10-find.c)

 ### Option arguments